schorlet/podbox-j/README.md

 You are not expected neither to modify the client code nor to add new server functionalities.

 You can see a running version of a solution here: [https://podbox.herokuapp.com/](https://podbox.herokuapp.com/).
-The app can be slow to startup and be careful that your ad blocker is not preventing from embedding the Spotify player.
+The heroku app can be slow to startup and be careful that your ad or script blocker is not preventing from embedding the Spotify player.

 ## How will you impress us?
 * by the simplicity of your solution